-Andy Molisch is the Solomon-Golomb-Andrew-and-Erna-Viterbi Chair professor at the University of Southern California.
-Before joining USC, he was at AT&T (Bell) Labs, Lund University (Sweden), and Mitsubishi Electric Research Labs, where he was Chief Wireless Standards Architect.
-His research interests include wireless physical layer and system design, including wireless propagation channels, multiple-antenna systems, ultra-wideband communication and localization, wireless video transmission, and novel modulation methods.
-He is inventor of more than 80 patents; many of his inventions have been adopted into IEEE and 3GPP standards, and his work on propagation channels forms the basis for many standardized channel models.
-He is a Fellow of the National Academy of Inventors, Fellow of IEEE, AAAS, and IET, and Member of the Austrian Academy of Sciences.
-He has received numerous awards, including the IEEE Eric Sumner Award.
+Dr. Molisch is the Solomon-Golomb-Andrew-and-Erna-Viterbi Chair professor at the University of Southern California.
+Before joining USC, Dr. Molisch was at AT&T (Bell) Labs, Lund University (Sweden), and Mitsubishi Electric Research Labs, where he was Chief Wireless Standards Architect.
+Dr. Molisch is the inventor of more than 80 patents; many of his inventions have been adopted into IEEE and 3GPP standards.
+Dr. Molisch is a Fellow of the National Academy of Inventors, Fellow of IEEE, AAAS, and IET, and Member of the Austrian Academy of Sciences.
+Dr. Molisch has received numerous awards, including the IEEE Eric Sumner Award.

-Dr. Arogyaswami Paulraj is Professor Emeritus (research) of engineering and a Marconi Society Fellow in the department of Electrical Engineering at Stanford University.
+Dr. Paulraj is Professor Emeritus (research) of engineering and a Marconi Society Fellow in the department of Electrical Engineering at Stanford University.
 He proposed the MIMO (Multiple Input Multiple Output) concept which is the key to 4G cellular and Wi-Fi wireless networks in 1992.
-He is a co-inventor of 66 U.S. patents and the author of over 350 research papers and two text books.
-He is an ISI Thompson Highly Cited Researcher.
-Professor Paulraj has won over a dozen awards in the US, notably the 2011 IEEE Alexander Graham Bell Medal and the 2014 Marconi Prize and Fellowship, both top awards for telecommunications technology pioneers.
-He is a fellow of eight national engineering/science academies including those in the US, China, India and Sweden.
-He is a fellow of IEEE and AAAS.
+Dr. Paulraj is a co-inventor of 66 U.S. patents and the author of over 350 research papers and two textbooks.
+Dr. Paulraj is an ISI Thompson Highly Cited Researcher.
+Dr. Paulraj has won over a dozen awards in the US, notably the 2011 IEEE Alexander Graham Bell Medal and the 2014 Marconi Prize and Fellowship.
+Dr. Paulraj is a fellow of eight national engineering/science academies and is a Fellow of IEEE and AAAS.
 In 1999, Paulraj founded and served as CTO of Iospan Wireless, which developed and established MIMO-OFDMA wireless as the core 4G technology.